computate-org/smartvillage-platform/README.md

 Click [ Apply ] and [ Debug ] to debug the generation of the OpenAPI Spec src/main/resources/webroot and the SQL create and drop scripts in src/main/resources/sql.

-## Setup a CodeReady Studio Debug/Run configuration to run and debug smartabyar-smartvillage
+## Setup a Eclipse Debug/Run configuration to run and debug smartabyar-smartvillage

-* In CodeReady Studio, go to File -> Debug Configurations...
+* In Eclipse, go to File -> Debug Configurations...
 * Right click on Java Application -> New Configuration
 * Name: smartabyar-smartvillage
 * Project: smartabyar-smartvillage